-Termination For Cause - City may terminate this Agreement at any time for cause for major breach of its provisions immediately and seriously affecting the public health and safety, consistent with the provisions herein.
+Termination- Contractor may terminate this Agreement for no cause by first providing a written notice to City at least six (6) months prior to the termination date, without the termination being considered a breach.
+City may terminate this Agreement at any time for cause for a major breach of its provisions immediately and seriously affecting the public health and safety, consistent with the provisions herein.